 All criteria for the rank of Associate Professor and for tenure must have been met.
-To seek the rank of Professor, consistent and increasingly significant achievements must be evidenced.
+To seek the rank of Professor, consistent and increasingly significant achievements after reaching the rank of Associate Professor must be evidenced.
 There is no specific time period specified for the establishment of a pattern of performance consistent with achievement of the rank of Professor.
 The hallmark suggesting readiness for the submission of a promotion file is a record of sustained excellence and nationally recognized contributions to the field.

-The establishment of excellence in Teaching, Research, and Service is again typically documented and evaluated in the Department Annual Evaluation Standards and Procedures.
+The establishment of excellence in Teaching, Research, and Service is again typically documented and evaluated in the Department Annual Evaluation Standards and Procedures (AESPs).
 It is expected that successful candidates for promotion to the rank of Professor will demonstrate substantial accomplishments on both the basic core (see under Promotion to Associate) and expanded core (see below).
-Additionally, promotion to the rank of Professor typically requires that the faculty member not only has demonstrated a sustained pattern of excellence across the primary teaching, research, and service areas, but that she/he has specifically demonstrated leadership both within the Department and university community as well as by being recognized by professional peers as a nationally recognized leader/contributor to one's field.
+It also is expected that there will be a history of external research funding.
+In instances where the candidate has not been successful in achieving external funding, it is incumbent upon the applicant to demonstrate why such attempts have been unsuccessful.
+Additionally, promotion to the rank of Professor typically requires that the faculty member not only has demonstrated a sustained pattern of excellence across the primary teaching, research, and service areas, but has specifically demonstrated leadership both within the Department and university community as well as by being recognized by professional peers as a nationally recognized leader/contributor to one's field.